 Hello Old Friend

 In those days Hezekiah was terminally ill, and he prayed to Yahweh; and he spoke to him, and gave him a sign.
 But Hezekiah didn't reciprocate appropriate to the benefit done for him, because his heart was lifted up.
 Therefore there was wrath on him, and on Judah and Jerusalem.
 Notwithstanding Hezekiah humbled himself for the pride of his heart, both he and the inhabitants of Jerusalem, so that Yahweh's wrath didn't come on them in the days of Hezekiah.
 2 Chronicles 32:25 WEB

 Hezekiah once again humbled himself and spared his city from destruction.
 The Lord had given him very great possessions, and he struggled each day to retain his humility (2 Chronicles 32:27).
-Not long after this, the Babylonians visited him and his pride returned again as he showed them all of his treasures and storehouses that he had built.
+Not long after this, the Babylonians visited him and Hezekiah's pride returned as he showed them all of his treasures and storehouses that he had built.
 Later, they returned to loot it all for themselves, and they destroyed his beautiful city.
 Pride goes before destruction (Proverbs 16:18).

 Many times in my life, the Lord has given me opportunities to humble myself.
 He would give me jobs that no one else wanted, allow others to wrong me, or simply withhold the appreciation that I thought I so deserved.
 At other times, I have dealt with a sin or bad attitude, only to have it show up again later.
 Just like Hezekiah, when things start going well, it is easy to drift back to where you used to be.

 Sin crouches at the door, and it desires to have you, but you must rule over it (Genesis 4:7).
 Sins like pride are especially hard to keep behind you, but really it is just whatever sin that you are weak to that is the most difficult one for you.
 Even though you know better, you just cannot seem to help it.
-For some it is greed or the love of money, for others, it may be lust or pornography, gluttony, drunkenness, or a combination of many.
+For some it is greed, or the love of money, for others, it may be lust or pornography, gluttony, drunkenness, or a combination of many.
 There are so many to choose from.
 Everyone has their own desires.